axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/build-your-own-portal.rst

      .. warning::
-        * Portal uses some template files in the folder ``"webContent/layouts"`` in Portal Template project.
+        * Portal uses some template files in the folder ``"webContent/layouts"`` in the Portal Template project.
 Do not create files with the same path and name in your project as they can override the Portal files.
-        * Using DefaultHomePageTemplate (we marked this template as deprecated) will lead to the result that the user’s dashboard is the legacy dashboard.
+        * Using the deprecated DefaultHomePageTemplate will result in the user having the legacy dashboard.

    - Create a new ``Start process`` named ``DefaultApplicationHomePage.ivp`` and connect to ``User Dialog`` for your home page.